dhudsmith/pull_twitter/Readme.md

 # Setup

-First, clone this repository.
-In a terminal, navigate to the desired directory and run
+In a terminal, navigate to the desired directory and run the following command to clone the repository
 ```bash
 git clone https://github.com/dhudsmith/twitter_timeline.git
 ```

-Next, navigate into the `twitter_timeline` directory and create the virtual environment
+Next, navigate into the `twitter_timeline` directory and create the python virtual environment
 ```bash
 # Note: can alternatively use python3.6 or python3.7